 The holders of common stock are entitled to one vote for each share of common stock held.
-The holder of the Special Voting Share shall be entitled to vote on all matters that a holder of common stock is entitled to vote on and shall be entitled to cast a number of votes equal to the number of exchangeable shares of NCS Multistage Inc. ("NCS Canada"), a subsidiary of the Company, then outstanding that are not owned by us, multiplied by the exchange ratio (as defined in the articles of incorporation of NCS Canada).
+The holder of the Special Voting Share was entitled to vote on all matters that a holder of common stock is entitled to vote on and was entitled to cast a number of votes equal to the number of exchangeable shares of NCS Multistage Inc. ("NCS Canada"), a subsidiary of the Company, then outstanding that are not owned by us, multiplied by the exchange ratio (as defined in the articles of incorporation of NCS Canada).
 In connection with our stock split, the exchange ratio was adjusted to three from one.
-As of December 31, 2017, the number of shares of common stock issuable for the exchangeable shares totaled 1,769,247 and was held by the preferred stockholder.
-On February 14, 2018, we issued 442,312 shares of common stock to the preferred stockholder in exchange for shares of NCS Canada.
-As of December 31, 2018, the number of shares of common stock issuable for the exchangeable shares totaled 1,326,935.
-The exchangeable shares are convertible upon demand at the stock price on the conversion date.
+As of December 31, 2018, the number of shares of common stock issuable for the exchangeable shares totaled 1,326,935 and was held by the preferred stockholder.
+On February 15, 2019, we issued 1,326,935 shares of common stock to Cemblend Systems, Inc. in exchange for shares of one of our wholly-owned subsidiaries.
+There are no remaining exchangeable shares.